bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 Optional.
 By default, records are not filtered. ||
 || **select**
 [`unknown`](../data-types.md) | An array of record fields that will be returned by the method.
-Only the necessary fields can be specified.
+Only those fields that are necessary can be specified.

 Available fields:
 - **ID** - task identifier;